 Postcards have gone through a great transformation from where they once started out.
 We hope you found this information interesting, and hopefully useful.
 So next time you see a postcard while traveling, go ahead and drop someone a line.

-Amanda Fletcher is the Manager of Marketing and Communications at FP Mailing Solutions.
-She has been in the mailing industry with FP for over 6 years.
+Amanda Fletcher is the Director of Marketing at FP Mailing Solutions.
+She has been in the mailing industry with FP since 2013.
 She is passionate about good pizza, running and quality family time.